rehmanz/scalable-logging/README.md

 * Pre-commit hooks were used for linting, formatting and validating application and infrastructure code
 * Basic logging and exception handling was added to app.py for debugging
 * GitHub Actions was used to build the container and setup docker compose environment for unit testing.
-Subsequently, pytest was used to check application endpoints locally before pushing the code to a predefined AWS Elastic Container Registry
+Subsequently, pytest was used to check application endpoints locally before pushing the image to a predefined AWS Elastic Container Registry
-* Enhancements
-  * Git tagging needs to be incorporated for proper versioning

 #### Deploy
 * Terraform was with an S3 bucket as the backend
 * Sensitive secrets were fetched as environment variables from GitHub secrets
-* Enhancements
-  * Enable S3 bucket versioning
-  * Container should use role based access for Postgres
-  * Monitoring
-    * PgAnalyze for monitoring Postgres DB
-    * Data Dog for logs & metrics
-    * Integrate Locust for scale-out and scale-in testing

 ## Terraform Infrastructure